["learn"]

 London dry gin, the stalwart of the gin world, owes its distinct character to a straightforward and carefully honed production process.
 Crafted through meticulous distillation, it begins with a neutral grain spirit, which serves as a blank canvas.

+• How is it made?
 A precisely balanced blend of botanicals is introduced during distillation, ensuring a harmonious infusion of flavours.
 Crucially, the hallmark of London dry gin is that no artificial flavours or colours can be added after this process, preserving its purity.

+• Where is it from?
 Originating in England, this classic gin style gained fame during the 18th century in the bustling streets of London.
 It played a pivotal role in shaping the global appreciation of gin and laid the foundation for the contemporary gin landscape.

+• Flavour profile: Compared to other gin styles, it boasts a stronger juniper flavour, emphasising the essence of this iconic botanical.
+It is also typically drier, leaning heavily into botanical infusions.
 London dry gin is renowned for its crisp, juniper-forward taste, characterised by vibrant hints of citrus and subtle herbal notes.
 It’s an exceptionally clean and versatile spirit, making it the go-to choice for an array of cocktails, from timeless classics to modern clinkers.

 Interestingly, despite its name, London dry gin can be produced anywhere.
-This flexibility allows distilleries worldwide to create their own interpretations while staying true to the core principles of this timeless style.
+This flexibility allows distilleries worldwide to create their interpretations while staying true to the core principles of this timeless style.

 As for pairings, The Mixer recommends: